Nuremberg Zoo: In the Middle Ages

 The tradition of zoos in Nuremberg goes back to the Middle Ages.
 However the only indications of a zoo maintained by the local nobility, the Burgraves, take the form of certain place names, such as the Zoo Gate (Tiergärtner Tor) and the adjoining Zoo Square (Tiergärtnertorplatz).
 This preserve stretched as far as the so-called Johannisfelder (present-day St. Johannis) and the Rohlederersgarten (present-day Klinikum Nord).
 One can only speculate about the use made of the park.

 20th century

 The Nuremberg Zoo was founded on 11 May 1912 on the site of the Bavarian State Exhibition at the Luitpoldhain.
-After the Nazis seized power, the zoo had to give way for the Reichsparteitagsgelände at the Dutzendteich and was closed in February 1939.
+After the Nazis seized power, the zoo had to give way for the Reichsparteitagsgelände (Nazi party rally grounds) at the Dutzendteich and was closed in February 1939.
 In May 1939, the new zoo was opened in the Reichswald at the Schmausenbuck.
 It was almost completely destroyed after World War II and rebuilt at the end of the 1950s.